 THE C2C SCHOOL OF THOUGHT

 We humans need energy to live.
 By using the planet’s resources to our advantage, we have escaped the harsh challenges of nature and improved the living conditions of more and more people.
-However, a system error has occurred: We are producing in a linear way, and in doing so, we are unerringly directing all resources from the factory to the landfill.
-Through this short-sighted strategy, we are causing long-term damage: We waste limited resources, poison the air, soil and water, and disrupt biological cycles.
+However, a system error has crept in: We produce in a linear fashion, thereby leading all resources from the factory unerringly to the landfill.
+This short-sighted strategy is causing long-term damage: We are wasting limited resources, poisoning the air, soil and water and disrupting biological cycles.
 In doing so, we are endangering our own livelihood.